Reach Out Today

 Keep in mind that these half-lives are approximate and can vary among individuals.
 Typically, it takes around 5 half-lives for a drug to be considered eliminated from the body.
 However, traces of the drug or its metabolites might still be detectable in blood, urine, or hair tests for a longer period.

 Like many other drugs, muscle relaxers have a potential for addiction.
 They can be extremely addictive if misused or taken for extended periods.
 Although not all muscle relaxers are habit-forming, some have a high potential for abuse due to their sedative and relaxing effects.
+This is especially the case for benzodiazepines.
+Prescription drug misuse is defined as taking medication in a way not intended by the prescribing doctor, and muscle relaxers can be involved in misuse prescription behaviors, increasing the risk of addiction and other health issues.

 Muscle relaxer withdrawal symptoms include: